 In an emergency, we can give advice and short term aid for large waterfowl or raptors, but we are not equipped to handle their long-term rehabilitation at our Center, nor do we have the space.

-Tall buildings are the major cause of injury or death for migratory birds.
-Lights in tall buildings should be turned off at night, and especially when the weather is foggy.
-Put CollidEscape Guaranteed products on your glass windows to deter collisions.
-It is important to place CollidEscape products on the outside of your windows!
+Buildings are the major cause of injury or death for migratory birds.
+Lights should be turned off at night.
+Put collision prevention products on your glass windows to deter collisions.
+It is important to place these products on the outside of your windows!
 Move bird feeders to within three feet of a window.
 An injured bird may be inactive or look puffed up.
 Collision-case birds are often under a window or beside a road.
 These birds need medication immediately.
 Keep the bird in a dark box and in a quiet area while you call for help.
 Do not offer any food or water unless instructed to do so.
 It is important that these injured birds come to the Center immediately to be given oxygen therapy and any medication needed, to prevent brain swelling or further injuries.

-If you have found a deceased songbird, you can contact the Detroit or Washtenaw Safe Passage organizations, which monitors collision birds and collects data on these cases.
+If you have found a deceased bird, you can contact the Detroit or Washtenaw Safe Passage organizations, which monitors collision birds and collects data on these cases.

 Although the bird may not appear to be injured, all birds that have been in a cat’s mouth need antibiotics.
 If not treated they die a long slow death in the wild from infection caused by the bad bacteria in a cat’s mouth.
 Puncture wounds from the cat’s teeth are often invisible.
 For your health and the welfare of your cat, please keep house cats inside.
 Using a harness leash or a catio option is safest and best for all.